Faculty

 Andrea Faulkner

 Andrea Faulkner’s ballet training includes Corpus Christi Ballet, Joffrey Ballet, Pittsburg Youth Ballet, and the Tuzerdancenter in Dallas, TX.
 She was a recipient of a dance scholarship at Southern Methodist University in Dallas.
 Andrea is a former professional dancer with Ballet Magnificat and also served as the lower school director at Ballet Magnificat.
 She is a former faculty member of The Northshores School of Dance in Covington, LA and The Springs City Ballet School in Colorado Springs, Colorado.
+Andrea is currently the Mississippi Metropolitan Ballet Company’s Apprentice teacher.

 Erik Kegler